How to Measure Audience Engagement, and Then Increase It

 How to Measure Audience Engagement

 What does success look like?
-How do you measure audience engagement at your event and prove value to sponsors?
+How do you measure audience engagement at your meeting and prove value to sponsors?

 Here are the key metrics and takeaways:

-- Event evaluations: Post-event feedback and post-tests assess attendance satisfaction and learning outcomes respectively.
+• Event evaluations: Post-meeting feedback and post-tests assess attendance satisfaction and learning outcomes respectively.

-Plus, with event metrics, you can see exactly where engagement drops, to avoid those pitfalls in future events.
+Plus, with meeting metrics, you can see exactly where engagement drops, to avoid those pitfalls in future events.

 How to Increase Audience Engagement

 Audience engagement never happens by accident.
-Audience engagement strategies play an important role in maximizing participation for effective events and meetings.
+Audience engagement strategies play an important role in maximizing participation for effective meetings.

-The pandemic has radically changed the way leading organizations design and structure events.
-Now, top event organizers combine the best of virtual and in-person methods to increase audience participation and advance business goals.
-Advanced content engagement techniques are designed to increase event engagement and provide you with more data.
+The pandemic radically changed the way leading organizations design and structure meetings.
+Now, top organizers combine the best of virtual and in-person methods to increase audience participation and advance business goals.
+Advanced content engagement techniques are designed to increase meeting engagement and provide you with more data when you measure that engagement.

-Here are 7 powerful tips and best practices to engage event attendees:
+Here are 7 powerful tips and best practices to engage meeting attendees:

 1. Plan your engagement metrics

-Before you start planning your event and structuring engagement activities, it’s important to lay out exactly what’s important for your event.
+Before you start planning your meeting and structuring engagement activities, it’s important to lay out exactly what’s important for your meeting.

-Set clear event KPIs that align with your desired event outcomes.
-Why are you having this event, and what are the key things attendees and other stakeholders should walk away with?
+Set clear KPIs that align with your desired meeting outcomes.
+Why are you having this meeting, and what are the key things attendees and other stakeholders should walk away with?
 Know what engagement means at your event, and make sure your goals are SMART: Specific, Measurable, Attainable, Realistic, and Time-Based.

-Some important event engagement metrics to consider include:
+Some important metrics you'll need to measure engagement include:

-- Number of attendees and session length: Measure how many people you started with and how many stayed the entirety of your event.
+• Number of attendees and session length: Measure how many people you started with and how many stayed the entirety of your meeting.

-- Event evaluations: Measure attendee satisfaction, and get useful feedback on the event, presenters, and content
+• Meeting evaluations: Measure attendee satisfaction, and get useful feedback on the meeting, presenters, and content

-- Learning actions taken and correct answers: Measure how engaged learners are and track demonstrations of learning by testing before and after the event.
+• Learning actions taken and correct answers: Measure how engaged learners are and track demonstrations of learning by testing before and after the meeting.

-- Benchmarking: Compare engagement metrics across a series of similar events to see improvement over time.
+• Benchmarking: Compare engagement metrics across a series of similar meetings to see improvement over time.

 2. Gather audience responses

-Life science events and meetings depend on knowledge transfer and sharing critical insights between key opinion leaders.
-That’s why it’s important to create and measure collaboration and engagements with sponsors.
+Life science meetings depend on knowledge transfer and sharing critical insights between key opinion leaders.
+That’s why it’s important to create and know how to measure engagement and collaboration with sponsors.

 You can track engagement rates to determine which attendees were most active, what attendees liked, and what they didn’t.
-This can be useful to plan event improvements and equip Sales or Communications for follow-ups.
+Knowing how to measure engagement, then, can be useful to plan meeting improvements and equip Sales or Communications for follow-ups.

 3. Leverage gamification

-Are you struggling to spark engagement in your events?
+Are you struggling to spark engagement in your meetings?
 You’re not the only one.
-Boredom and silence are the common enemies of many event organizers.
+Boredom and silence are the common enemies of many organizers.

 Adding game-like elements motivates and engages attendees.
 According to Scientific American, motivation comes from 3 critical elements: autonomy, value, and competence.
 Gamification features like leaderboards and polls for the fastest responders give attendees a sense of control, reward, and competitive validation.
 Giving out gift cards or prizes to winners can also drive value.

-Through gamification, event participants feel more engaged, connected with colleagues, and leave with strong learning retention of key takeaways.
+Through gamification, meeting participants feel more engaged, connected with colleagues, and leave with strong learning retention of key takeaways.
 That’s why educational organizations use gamification to achieve more meaningful educational outcomes.
+This higher level of participation also provides more valuable metrics to help you measure engagement.

 4. Track slide and content interactions

-During the event, content is the main form of interaction for attendees.
-In fact, for virtual guests, the content becomes the event venue itself.
+During the meeting, content is the main form of interaction for attendees.
+In fact, for virtual guests, the content becomes the meeting venue itself.

-Content engagement tech allows your guests to attend and engage with your event from anywhere.
-It serves as the hub for your event, hosting everything from slides and videos, to event agendas, to downloadable resources.
+Content engagement tech allows your guests to attend and engage with your meeting from anywhere.
+It serves as the hub for your event, hosting everything from slides and videos, to meeting agendas, to downloadable resources.
 Using a dynamic platform, and having speakers encourage audiences to access resources can boost virtual engagement.

-Measuring slide and content interactions helps you increase audience engagement by gauging the effectiveness of certain materials.
+Measuring engagement in the form of slide and content interactions helps you increase future audience engagement by gauging the effectiveness of certain materials.
 For example, a slide that audience members saved, rated, or took notes on is probably far more useful than one that had no engagement.
 On the other hand, a linked ebook that receives only a few downloads may not be very useful for attendees.

 5. Use push notifications